 Acquired brain injury results from specific events involving trauma to the brain, such as:

 Traumatic Brain Injury (TBI) is a subset of the larger group, Acquired Brain Injury (ABI).
 Acquired Brain Injuries include all traumatic brain injuries, in addition to non-traumatic brain injuries, such as strokes and meningitis.

-For more than 25 years, Learning Services has helped define the set of services most important and effective for treating adults with Acquired Brain Injury (ABI) or traumatic brain injury.
+For more than 30 years, Learning Services has helped define the set of services most important and effective for treating adults with Acquired Brain Injury (ABI) or traumatic brain injury.
 Our current programs are built upon years of partnership with residents, families, payers, and countless individuals who have contributed to our work.
 We believe deeply in the power and the value of individuals.
 We offer a personalized approach to helping people to, once again, participate meaningfully in the community.
-To this end, we offer an array of services and residential environments, as opposed to providing a one-size-fits-all approach.
+We offer an array of services and residential environments, as opposed to providing a one-size-fits-all approach.
 Experienced and highly trained case managers who understand brain injury and the rehabilitative progression of these disabilities manage our residents’ programs.
 We also offer Day Treatment programs at many of our facilities, which are designed to meet the unique needs of our residents with multiple opportunities to access their local communities.